 DO NOT STORE FRUITS AND VEGETABLES TOGETHER

 Storing fruits and vegetables together may cause spoilage quicker.
-Some fruits (apples, cantaloupe, honeydew and apricots) releases a gas called ethylene and vegetables are very vulnerable to it.
+Some fruits (apples, cantaloupe, honeydew,, and apricots) release a gas called ethylene and vegetables are very vulnerable to it.

 With every effort buy local produce and support your local farmers.
-Not only are they fresher in most cases and last way longer, they are more natural and organic in most cases.
-Unlike not grown local foods that travelled along way to get to the supermarkets and have been sprayed with all sorts of chemicals.
+Not only are they fresher in most cases and last way longer, but they are also more natural and organic in most cases.
+Unlike not grown local foods that traveled along the way to get to the supermarkets and have been sprayed with all sorts of chemicals.

 USE CREATIVE WAYS TO KEEP FOOD FRESHER

 Use of excess food to make sauces, salads, side dishes or juices.
 You can also food prep your meals to avoid eating out and use up the excess in the refrigerator.

 - 11 Awesome DIY Crafts You Must Try